valentinilk/compose-shimmer/README.md

 }
 ```

-## Sample App
+## Sample Apps

-Step one is to clone the repository.

-A sample app is included in the project.
-Run configurations are provided for each platform.
+Sample apps for different platforms are included in the project.
+To use them, clone the repository into a folder locally.

 ### Android

-- Open the project in Android Studio
-- Select `app` run configuration, and start
+To run the Android app, simply open the project in Android Studio.
+Select the `app` configuration and run it.

+### iOS

+The iOS app can be build and launched by using XCode.
+Open the `iosApp` folder with XCode as a project.
+Adapt the
+signing in XCode to match your needs and launch the app on an emulator or iOS device.

 ### Desktop

-Use the Android Studio run configuration `demo.desktop` or do the following in the terminal:
+The desktop app can be launched by using the `demo.desktop` configuration in Android Studio.
+Or run

-- Run the following command: `./gradlew :shared:run`
+`./gradlew :shared:run` in the terminal.

 ### Browser

-Use the Android Studio run configuration `demo.browser` or do the following in the terminal:
+To run the sample in the browser, simply use the `demo.browser` configuration in Android Studio.
+Or run

-- Run the following command: `./gradlew :shared:jsBrowserDevelopmentRun`
+`./gradlew :shared:jsBrowserDevelopmentRun` in the terminal.

-A browser should open and show the sample app.

 ## License